larsonnn/imus/README.md

 > imus is work in progress.
 Be aware of breaking changes and do not use in production yet.
 <hr>

+### ToDo's

+- connector (connect another storage, ex.: when using on server)
+- createStore method to split storage

 ### Installation
 ```sh
 npm install imus